We clear up a few of the misunderstood elements of a bike saddle cushion.

 Multi-density: The foam in the bike saddle cushion is denser in certain places, usually under the sit bones and softer in other places (like the front of the seat).

-Multi-thickness: Bike seat cushions made with variable amounts of padding - thicker under the sit bones and slimmer in the sensitive perineal region.
+Multi-thickness: Bike seat covers made with variable amounts of padding - thicker under the sit bones and slimmer in the sensitive perineal region.

 Comments will be approved before showing up.